Do you want to know, "What Is Bentonite Clay"? You must want to, otherwise you won't be on this page,would you?

 It also contains other elements important for your body such as calcium, magnesium, potassium, phosphorous, iron, sodium, sulphur and carbon.
 In addition there can be up to 71 trace elements!
 Most have more than 50 odd trace elements.

 What is Bentonite?
 There are two main types of Bentonite clay.
 Sodium Bentonite Clay and Calcium Bentonite Clay.
-Lets look at each one and decide which is the best for body cleansing.
+There are also Potassium Bentonite and Aluminium Bentonite too, but they are not considered here.
+Lets look at each Calcium and Sodium Bentonites, and decide which is the best for body cleansing.

 It contains a higher amount of sodium.
 It absorbs a high amount of water, and can expand up to 15 times its volume!